Per host QoS (rate limit)

 - if the rule is for src, we typically are trying to limit upload; likewise it its dst, we are limiting download.

-- For <Proto/Port or IP or subnet>, if we use specific IP host, this rule is just limiting the particular hosts; if we use subnet, we are applying the same rule to all hosts within the subnets; We can even be more specific to fine-tune up to applications, based on protocol (tcp/udp) and port numbers (eg, http/80 etc).
+- For <Proto/Port or IP or subnet>, if we use specific IP host, this rule is just limiting the particular hosts; if we use subnet, we are applying the same rule to all hosts within the subnets; We can also limit per session bandwidth by combining src/dst/protocol (tcp/udp) and port numbers (eg, http/80 etc).

 - subscribed backhaul bandwidth is 100Mbps